Cincinnati-Design-LAB/architour/src/content/buildings/tyler-davidson-fountain-the-genius-of-water.md

   immigrated.
 The fountain has been relocated twice, once in 1971 with the development of Foutain Square and again in 2005 with the redevelopment of the square.

-  ### Historic Status

-  Tyler Davidson Fountain added to NRHP on October 11, 1979.
+historic_status: Tyler Davidson Fountain added to NRHP on October 11, 1979.
 ---